ENFRIT

 Essential modules

 It is essential that students have taken Algebra II and Complex Analysis II.
-It is suggested (but not essential) that students take Geometry III during the course of the project.
+It is suggested (but not essential) that students take Geometry III or Decision Theory III (depending on the students interest) during the course of the project.

 Resources